 Health is not just normal range vital signs, Body Mass Index, and blood tests.
 Sure, physical exams with your Medical Doctor are important to rule out serious conditions!
-But even The Center for Disease Control (CDC) and World Health Organization (WHO) define health broadly as “a state of complete physical, mental, and social well-being and not just the absence of sickness or frailty.“
+But even The Center for Disease Control (CDC) and World Health Organization (WHO) define health broadly as “a state of complete physical, mental, and social well-being and not just the absence of sickness or frailty.”
+I would add that emotional and spiritual well-being make the whole health picture complete.

 Are You Really “Well”?